dkirkby/E4S/projects/Design.md

  - A wireless communication system that transmits data via sound.
  - An ambient light monitor that distinguishes between types of lighting: sunlight, fluorescent and incandescent.

-The [hack-a-day site](https://hackaday.com/) is generally a good source of inspiration for projects like this.
+The [hack-a-day](https://hackaday.com/) and (instructables)[https://www.instructables.com/circuits/] sites are generally a good source of inspiration for projects like this.

 ## Phase 1: Project Definition